enkidevs/curriculum/cpp/cpp-core/intro-to-cpp/cpp-lineage.md

 ## Content

-If you've worked with C, Java, or C#, the C++ code might look familiar to you.
+If you've worked with C, Java, or C# before, C++ syntax might look familiar to you.

 That's because all of these languages are part of one big happy family! 👪